ngryman/drafts/impress-lvl.md

 ### Avantages concurrentiels

+- A CE POINT, ON A CONVAINCU QUE NOTRE PRODUIT EST LE MEILLEUR.

 ### Mais ... peut-on arriver à 6/5?

 - Oui: use the source Luke. (avec Yoda from Impress.js).